2025–26 Ferris State Bulldogs men's ice hockey season

-The 2025–26 Ferris State Bulldogs men's ice hockey season will be the 51st season of play for the program and the 40th in the Central Collegiate Hockey Association (CCHA).
-The Bulldogs will represent Ferris State University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Ewigleben Arena and br coached by Brett Riley in his 1st season.
+The 2025–26 Ferris State Bulldogs men's ice hockey season was the 51st season of play for the program and the 40th in the Central Collegiate Hockey Association (CCHA).
+The Bulldogs represented Ferris State University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Ewigleben Arena and were coached by Brett Riley in his 1st season.